flakey-bit/flakey-bit.github.io/_posts/2021-06-25-practical-fp.md

 Yes, the ideas are rooted in mathematics however there's still really valuable stuff you can draw on without paying too much attention to the theory.
 I'll try and present what I think are the most useful ideas.

 ### What is FP, in a nutshell?
 To simplify (to the extreme) it's a style of programming where the application as a whole is composed of nested function calls (the return value from a function is passed-in as the input to another function and so on).
-In addition, we treat functions as another type of data that can be passed around just like other data types (strings, numbers, structs etc).
+In addition, we treat functions as "just another type of data" - functions can be *passed around* just like other data types (strings, numbers, structs etc).

 If you're a C# programmer, you probably do this all the time in LINQ without thinking: